+2018 Annual Report to Communities

+donate@ospca.on.ca

+888-ONT-SPCA

+info@ospca.on.ca

+ontariospca.ca

+Mission

-Mission The Ontario SPCA and Humane Society's mission is to facilitate and provide for province-wide leadership on matters relating to the prevention of cruelty to animals and the promotion of animal welfare.
-Vision The vision of the Ontario SPCA and Humane Society is to be the recognized authority on animal welfare issues and to make a measurable difference for animals.
+The Ontario SPCA and Humane Society's mission is to facilitate and provide for province-wide leadership on matters relating to the prevention of cruelty to animals and the promotion of animal welfare.

+Vision

+The vision of the Ontario SPCA and Humane Society is to be the recognized authority on animal welfare issues and to make a measurable difference for animals.
 The Ontario SPCA is an integral part of each community, promoting mutually beneficial human-animal interactions, and is viewed as a desirable organization for volunteerism and support.
-The Ontario SPCA is working to create a future where:

-- · All Ontarians respect and appreciate animals - · No animals are victims of abuse or homelessness A Year in Numbers:
+The Ontario SPCA is working to create a future where:All Ontarians respect and appreciate animalsNo animals are victims of abuse or homelessness

+Goal

+The Society's goal is to be a strong, unified and collaborative organization dedicated to the cultivation of a compassionate Ontario for all animals.